pmorch/keepassxc-wiki/Merge-strategy.md

 Our general Git worflow is inspired by [Git flow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).

 We have two historical (long-lived) branches `master` and `develop`.
-The top revision of the `master` always represents the latest released version whereas `develop` points to the latest development version.
-Both branches must always be in a compilable and usable state and all tests must pass.
+The top revision of the `master` branch always represents the latest released version whereas `develop` points to the latest development version.
+Both branches must always be in a compilable, in a usable state and all tests must pass.

 Additionally to these two branches, there are several short-lived branches with different prefixes: